conal/paper-2021-language-derivatives/To do.md

 *   Run this stuff, and do some simple timing.
 *   Find some languages with genuinely dependent types.
     I have something similar with decidability, though `Dec` instead of `Set`.

+## Did

+*   Related work
+*   Introduction, including clear statement of contributions
+*   Mention that everything in the paper is verified by Agda.
+    Here's what Andreas Abel wrote in *Equational Reasoning about Formal Languages in Coalgebraic Style*:
+    "All the definitions, theorems, and proofs of this paper have been extracted from Agda code via an Agda to LaTeX translation and are, thus, guaranteed to be correct (assuming the consistency of Agda itself)."